 Equally important, ask as many questions as possible to everyone that is already in the field and have experience.
 I had an amazing opportunity to be a part of the organisation team of the focus group regarding “Which skills should digital marketing professionals have”.
 I met with 20 marketers and interviewed some of them.
 Here you can find one of my interviews – Jeremy Guessoum, a Marketing Director of the agency Grey Alchemy:

 Sign up for the course to accelerate the whole process

 Imagine yourself in starting blocks.
 That feeling when you adjust into the right position.
 A looong inhale while raising your sight towards to the goal.
 Your focus is there, your head is up and you know exactly what you have to do and where to go when you will hear the signal for the start.
 Bang..and you run!

-How to choose a perfect course for a digital marketing?
+How to choose the perfect course for digital marketing?

 - CONTENT: make sure your course is including all previously mentioned subjects such as brand management, content marketing, social media, analytics, search engines, web landing pages, conversion optimization, email marketing, SEO and that you have enough information so you know exactly what you’ll cover during your studies.